-Huge NY turnout expected for Jan.
-21 women’s marches
+Women’s March on Washington, NYC expected to draw thousands - amNewYork

 But is the purpose of the protest to safeguard and advance women’s reproductive rights?
 Is it to protest Trump’s stated intention to dismantle the Affordable Care Act, to deport immigrants in the country without legal permission and register Muslims coming to the United States?

 The ambiguity is intentional, said the lead organizer for the NYC march, Katherine Siemionko.

 “I’m a conservative who wanted to be a nun, but I support human rights for all,” she said.

-Siemienko, who voted for Clinton, said she is expecting 100,000 people to gather at the United Nations’ Dag Hammarskjold Plaza at 11 a.m. on Jan.
+Siemionko, who voted for Clinton, said she is expecting 100,000 people to gather at the United Nations’ Dag Hammarskjold Plaza at 10:45 a.m. on Jan.
 21.

+More than 52,000 people have said they’re attending the event on its Facebook page.
+Another 50,000 have expressed interest in it.

-She expects emphatic participation from local colleges and from groups representing the elderly and people with disabilities, as well as a showing from those who are concerned about abortion and LGBTQ rights.
-The march, she said, is a big, moving tent “for people to see they are not alone, there is hope, and they have power,” she said.
+Siemionko expects emphatic participation from local colleges and from groups representing the elderly and people with disabilities, as well as a showing from those who are concerned about abortion and LGBTQ rights.
+The march, she said, is a big, moving tent “for people to see they are not alone, there is hope, and they have power.”

 And, regardless of the reasons others may have for attending, she said the march, “is not anti-Trump.
 It’s pro-equality.
 We have marchers who voted for Trump who want to support equality.”

-“I’m very pro-choice,” said Tiffany Delgado, 18, a senior at The High School of Enterprise, Business & Technology who lives in East New York.
+“I’m very pro-choice,” said Tiffany Delgado, 18, a senior at the High School of Enterprise, Business & Technology who lives in East New York.
 Delgado will be marching locally for both reproductive choice and immigrant rights, among other issues.

 “I’m very worried,” about the incoming administration, said Delgado, who is of Ecuadorean descent.
 “My family has their papers, but I have friends whose situation is very different.
 It makes me think: ‘What if one day I go to school and stop seeing all these people?’”